IndomieGorengSatu/Mie/README.md

-## I’m on a whiskey diet.
-I’ve lost three days already.
+## When does a joke become a dad joke?
+When it becomes apparent.